Yesterday, I met a 71 year-old retired man at a coffee shop. He had a bag full off little Matchbox cars.

 I asked him why he does this.
 He said, “It’s something to do.
 No one on the island is known as the ‘Matchbox Grandpa” and smiled.

 It hit me like a ton of bricks.
-This man, at that age, has CREATED his own meaning in life all over again.
-I would have expected someone at this age to have a “life purpose” other than enjoying his family, grandkids and banana pancakes.
+This man, at that age, has created his own meaning in life all over again.
+I would not have expected someone at this age to have a “life purpose” other than enjoying his family, grandkids and banana pancakes.

 He overcame a very common issue for people his age: loss of meaning and purpose in life.
 I was so impressed and inspired by the creative way he solved this problem and built a community around something he enjoys (kids and toy cars).
 The man sitting next to him mumbled as his lips were about to make contact with the coffee cup, “Kids keep us young”.
 After this conversation, I wanted to go back to reading my book.